Khizrrrr5/Khizrrrr5/README.md

 - 👋 Hi, I’m @Khizrrrr5
 - 👀 I’m interested in Graphics Designing
 - 🌱 I’m currently learning BCA
-- 📫 How to reach me khizrrrr@gmail.com
+- 📫 Reach me khizrrrr@gmail.com

 <!---
 Khizrrrr5/Khizrrrr5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.